 Telephone and e-counselling competences and curricula

 Our telephone and e-counselling competences curricula is currently being reviewed.
-A revised and updated Online and Phone Therapy Competences Framework is expected to be published by the end of this year
+A revised and updated Online and Phone Therapy Competences Framework is expected to be published early in the new year

 Guidance and resources for members